 In January 2021, a joint statement on Education Reform was issued to the UK government, authored by David Davis MP, Robert Halfon MP, and members of the Institute for Ethical AI in Education, including EDUCATE's Director, Rose Luckin.
-EDUCATE is continuing the discussion around reform on a monthly basis with events chaired by Lord Jim Knight.
+A webinar series dedicated to the cause started in the statement ran in the first half of 2021, with each panel chaired by Lord Jim Knight.

 Joint Statement on Education Reform

 Originally published in the Sunday Times, 10th January 2021

 One of the biggest challenges facing our nation is the creation of an education system that nurtures talent and creates opportunity for everyone.

 However, debate about reform often focuses on two opposites — knowledge and skills.
 This is a false divide.
 Knowledge is only relevant alongside the skills to interpret it; skills are only useful when there is knowledge to draw on.